The achievement of the UK target for net-zero by 2050 is highly challenging and will require a coordinated effort by us all living in the

 - 240v or 110v power to dwelling

-If you have completed the above lists and are confident that all has been done up to a high quality standard, you are now ready to perform an Air Tightness Test.
+If you have completed the above lists and are confident that everything is up to a high quality standard, you are now ready to perform an Air Tightness Test.

 What is the process of an Air Tightness Test?

-Before the test takes place, you will need an initial assessment (usually free) to establish your air testing requirements.
+Before the test takes place, you will need an initial assessment (usually free) to establish your air testing regulations and requirements.

 - A fan is used to pressurise the test area (this can be either a positive or negative air pressure)